marcoslar/marcoslar.com/about.md

-@{This is just another site on the web.||This is one of the top 500 sites on the web according to [Alexa](https://www.alexa.com/topsites).}@ In the past it has lived under different names—and perhaps it has belonged to different owners—but at the moment its name has a very silly prefix on it.
+@{This is just another site on the web.||This is one of the top 500 sites on the web according to [Alexa](https://www.alexa.com/topsites).}@ In the past it has lived under different names—and perhaps it has belonged to different owners—but at the moment its name has a [weird suffix][1] on it.
 If there is anything that may distinguish this site from others is that it is what I call a *parallel web site* (or *parasite*, or *parablog*).
 This means that for every page P on this site, there may exist multiple versions of P and all of them co-exist